 Your self-talk occurs consciously and unconsciously, but your self-script is a conscious creation of your thought process that can be molded, influenced, and drafted however you’d like!
 Here are some tips to make the most out of your script.

-- Create you self-script when you are less stressed and are thinking clearly
+- Create your self-script when you are less stressed and are thinking clearly.

 - Practice the self-script regularly under non-stress conditions.
 Just like studying or playing a sport, the more you practice, the better you will perform when you need it!

 - Write your script down on an index card for quick and easy use when you are feeling stressed (just be sure to check with your professor before bringing it into a test!).

 - You can make multiple scripts for multiple situations if needed.

 - Your self-script is intended to influence thought processes, and thoughts change.
 So, consider revising and changing your script as needed.

 - Take time to reflect on how your self-script helped to reinforce the process, or to make any necessary changes.